 As a young immigrant growing up in the 1970s, Enrique López worked as a child laborer.
-In the agricultural fields and orchards adjacent to his home in San Juan Bautista, CA, he picked tomatoes, onions, walnuts and strawberries.
+In the agricultural fields adjacent to his home in San Juan Bautista, CA, he picked tomatoes, onions, walnuts and strawberries.

 “I remember student activists from UC Santa Cruz and UC Berkeley would come, saying ‘Those kids shouldn’t be working!’” says López.
 “So we’d get the day off, but then we’d be back the next day.”